After Brexit, EU Will Allow U.K. Citizens To Visit Without A Visa

 "The legislation will apply from the day following the U.K.'s withdrawal from the European Union," the EU Parliament says.
 "From that date, U.K. nationals who are British citizens will not be required to get a visa for stays in the EU of up to 90 days in any 180-day period."

-In addition to the visa question, the EU said it's also preparing contingency plans for other essential logistical operations Thursday, from ensuring the supply of medicines to food safety and agricultural standards.
+In addition to the visa question, the EU said Thursday it's also preparing contingency plans for other essential logistical operations, from ensuring the supply of medicines to food safety and agricultural standards.